DGKSK8LIFE/News-Article-Templating-System/checklist.md

  - Fix all bugs/Satisfy all feature requests that linger in uncompleted tasks sections (IE: Github issues)
  - Attain eventual goals (contained in README).
  - Implement image serving and uploading ability in templates (with use of CDN). (am complacement with just html image loading for now)
- - Implement common-user friendly UI
+ - Implement common-user friendly UI (in the works with bootstrap)